 The reality is, narcissism is a spectrum and there really are good aspects of narcissism that skew closer to confidence than selfishness.

-But keeping your boundaries high often means cutting people from your life that they will likely believe to be discarding.
+Unfortunately, keeping your boundaries high often means cutting people from your life that they will likely make reference to as being discarded.
 You’ll start making decisions for yourself that might seem ruthless, but are simply you putting your self-love before those that don’t deserve your compassion.

 An Ex Is A Narcissistic Playing the Victim